 The purpose of this business requirements document (BRD) is to ensure that the high level business requirements associated with the design baseline 4 phase of the switching programme changes have been captured, and to clearly specify these requirements to DSG to provide an understanding of the consequential change impacts.

 To provide adequate information to enable the industry to undertake analysis of the impacts to Shipper systems and business processes.

-This version of the document is intended for discussion at the DSG CSS Workgroup.
-It is intended as a working document based upon discussions in the 20th November 2018 DSG CSS and extrapolation of discussions.

 The contents refer to the business scope of the change and provide descriptions of the business requirements and the relevant ‘To Be’ process maps.

 Related Documents